ZodX/RollingCubeDemo/README.md

 		1. 0: The red side.
 		2. 1..5: The blue sides.
 	* In the matrix representation the player's cube can be found by the number of the current side facing up.
 	* The scores of the players are represented with a map, so there can't be multiple players with the same name.
-The program overrides the score of the player if he reaches a better score.
+The program overrides the score when the player reaches a better score.

 ## Getting started